wlsf82/crud-protractor-backstopjs/README.md

 ## Manual test cases

-The test cases from 'Assignment description - 1' are described here.
+The manual test cases from 'Assignment description - 1' are described here.

+> Remember to access the page in test before each test case

 > In all test scenarios the relative URLs have to be concatenated with the following base URL: http://computer-database.herokuapp.com/